The-Graft-Project/Graft/COMMANDS.md

 3. Uploads source code for `serverbuild` services
 4. Injects secrets from `.graft/secrets.env`
 5. Uploads `docker-compose.yml`
-6. Builds and starts all services (skipped if -p is used)
+6. Builds and starts all services (skipped if -h is used)
-7. Cleans up old images (skipped if -p is used)
+7. Cleans up old images (skipped if -h is used)

 **Modes:**
 - **Normal:** Uses Docker cache for faster builds
 - **--no-cache:** Clears build cache and forces fresh build
-- **-p, --partial:** Partial sync.
+- **-h, --heave:** Heave sync.
 Performs uploads but skips the build and start steps on the server.
 Useful for stage-building or manual verification.

 **Git-Based Sync:**